 This course is designed to provide an in-depth survey of problem-solving therapy and its applications.
 The course focuses on training students to conduct this empirically supported, manually driven approach, and also teaches students to adopt a problem solving approach to clinical decision-making.
-Emphasis is on problem-solving therapy for persons with medical conditions such as cancer, irritable bowel syndrome and multiple sclerosis; discussion and examples of problem-solving therapy's application to treatment of anxiety and depression are also highlighted.
+Emphasis is on problem-solving therapy for persons with medical conditions such as cancer, irritable bowel syndrome and multiple sclerosis; discussion and examples of problem- solving therapy's application to treatment of anxiety and depression are also highlighted.

-CPSY 671 - Program Planning and Evaluation of Mental Health Services planning and evaluating programs to prevent and/or service DSM-IV-TR mental disorders.
+CPSY 671 - Program Planning and Evaluation of Mental Health Services

+The course provides students with the theoretical foundations and methods used in planning and evaluating programs to prevent and/ or service DSM-IV-TR mental disorders.
 Specific attention will be given to methods and models for: 1) assessing mental health needs in the community; 2) planning and designing mental health-related prevention and service programs; and 3) evaluating the effects of community-based programs to prevent and/or service DSM-IV-TR mental disorders.